Walnut soda bread

 flour for dusting

 Preheat the oven to 180º C. Line a baking sheet with parchment paper.
 In a large mixing bowl, sift together the self raising flour, wholemeal flour, salt and baking soda.
-Tip in any remaining sifted husks to the bowl too.
+Tip in any husks that collect in the sifter.

 Add the walnuts and oats.
 Make a well in the centre, add the buttermilk and molasses.
 Stir to combine, then turn out onto a well-floured board.
 With floured hands, shape into a round.

-Place onto the baking sheet, scatter over the extra oats and dust lightly with flour.
+Lift onto a baking sheet, scatter over the extra oats and dust lightly with flour.
 Make two cuts on top with a sharp blade.
 Bake until browned on top and crusty underneath, about 35-40 minutes.
 Transfer to a wire rack and cool completely before slicing.

 More easy bread recipes that you might like to try: